puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 beginning of the file, for example, without the newline character after the tag creating an empty line at the beginning of the output file.

-Next, we'll use these variables to set values for the port and character configuration options:
+Next, we'll use the variables we set up to define values for the port and character configuration options:

 ```
 <%- | $pasture_port      = '80',